I tried to match the alliterative

 Life left the World to Darkness

-My soul imprisoned, Helle condemned
+My soul imprisoned, Helle

 Payne for lack of you beside me